After the partnership debuts later this week, customers will be able to link their Qantas and AfterPay accounts and start earning points on purchases.

 Who can earn Qantas Points with AfterPay?

-If you’re new, you’ll receive 500 Qantas Points for signing up and adding your Qantas Frequent Flyer number to your Afterpay account.
+If you’re new or have previously signed up for the Afterpay Service but not made a purchase using the Afterpay Service in the twelve months prior to 8 July 2020, you’ll receive 500 Qantas Points for signing up and adding your Qantas Frequent Flyer number to your Afterpay account.
 However, this is included in the 5,000-point cap.

 It’s not yet known whether the first $1,000 spent will be eligible for Qantas Points, or if it only applies to the purchases afterwards.
 We will keep this article updated when the full terms and conditions are released.